If you’re looking for specific benefits sites, see the benefits links page.

 To transfer your previous retirement account into your TSP, you’ll need to fill out a Form TSP-60 for every account you want to roll over.
 If you need help, you can call them by dialing 1-877-968-3778.
 Be sure to have your TSP account number and your SSN and mailing address handy.

-Note: If you have been contributing to a 401k, 403b, or a similar plan at your previous employer, your total contribution for all similar plans can not be higher than the annual limit of $18,000.
-The limit is not $18,000 per plan, but $18,000 in aggregate.
+If you have been contributing to a 401k, 403b, or a similar plan at your previous employer, your total contribution for all similar plans can not be higher than the annual limit.

-18F team members are eligible for many professional development and training opportunities.
-For more information, see Pia Scott’s class.
+TTS team members are eligible for many professional development and training opportunities.
+For more information, see attending conferences.